ibm-messaging/mq-metric-samples/cmd/mq_prometheus/README.md

 This directory contains the code for a monitoring solution that exports queue manager data to a Prometheus data collection system.
 It also contains configuration files to run the monitor program

 The monitor collects metrics published by an MQ queue manager.
 Prometheus than calls the monitor program at regular intervals to pull those metrics into its database, where they can then be queried directly or used by other packages such as Grafana.

 You can see data such as disk or CPU usage, queue depths, and MQI call counts.
 Channel status is also reported.

 Example Grafana dashboards are included, to show how queries might be constructed.
 To use the dashboard, create a data source in Grafana called "MQ Prometheus" that points at your database server, and then import the JSON file.
-This dashboard was originally built using Grafana v5.3.1
+These dashboards were originally built using Grafana v5.3.1

 ## Configuring MQ
 It is convenient to run the monitor program as a queue manager service whenever possible.